Minimizing resource overhead in fusion-based quantum computation using hybrid spin-photon devices: RUS module Monte Carlo simulation details

 \section{RUS module Monte Carlo simulation details}

-Since the RUS module architecture we propose has many fewer sources compared to the all-photonic architecture, it is possible to easily simulate and optimize it using a Monte Carlo simulation.
-The aim of this simulation is to predict the minimum number of internal clock cycles needed to ensure that the RSG success probability $p_\text{rsg}$ reaches 0.999.
+Since the RUS module architecture we propose has many fewer sources compared to the all-photonic architecture, it is convenient to simulate and optimize it using a Monte Carlo simulation.
+The aim of this simulation is to predict the minimum number of internal clock cycles and number of sources needed to ensure that the RSG success probability reaches $p_\mathrm{rsg}=0.999$.